MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/server-health-and-performance/New-ThrottlingPolicy.md

 ## DESCRIPTION
 By default, there is one default throttling policy named GlobalThrottlingPolicy\_\<GUID\> with a throttling scope of Global.
 Microsoft Exchange Setup creates a default client throttling policy as part of the Client Access server role.
 You should not replace, re-create, or remove the existing default throttling policy.
 However, you can create additional throttling policies with the scope of Organization or Regular to change your user throttling settings.
 You can also edit policies with the scope of Organization and Regular that you've created using the Set-ThrottlingPolicy cmdlet.

-For more information about how to control how resources are consumed by individual users, see User workload management in Exchange 2016.
+For more information about how to control how resources are consumed by individual users, see User workload management (https://technet.microsoft.com/library/jj150503.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).